N-racer13/Computer-Vision/README.md

 # Computer-Vision
 Contains files for Computer Vision programming assignments.
-All code is written in Python.
+All code is written in Jupyter Notebooks.